 ‘Their unjust prosecution is emblematic of the struggle for press freedom and free expression in Cambodia’, the statement said, calling on the government to ‘do the right thing by dropping the unsubstantiated charges against them.
 Authorities can end a pointless persecution of two proud journalists and rekindle some hope for a free press in Cambodia’, the statement said.

-Cambodia Council of Ministers spokesman, Siphan Phay, told AEC News Today by instant messenger that the government had asked RFA ‘to do the right thing’ in 2017 and they chose to close and leave.
+Cambodia Council of Ministers spokesman, Phay Siphan, told AEC News Today by instant messenger that the government had asked RFA ‘to do the right thing’ in 2017 and they chose to close and leave.
 Instead they continued operating in secret, he said.

 ‘This case is in the due process of the court and has nothing to do with the government.
 RFA is the employer and shall be liable and find a good lawyer for them’, he said.